Single Family Owner Occupied Rehabilitation (SFOOR):

 Home improvement loans are available now below market rates and with flexible terms to help with your homes health, safety, efficiency, and quality.

-A major concern of Gunnison County homeowners is the keeping-up necessary but costly repairs.
-This is particularly true of older homes with weathered roofs, worn siding, out dated plumbing and heating systems, drafty windows, or outmoded electrical wiring.
+A major concern of Gunnison County homeowners is the keeping up necessary but costly repairs.
+This is particularly true of older homes with weathered roofs, worn siding, out-dated plumbing and heating systems, drafty windows, or outmoded electrical wiring.
+Through the Colorado Division of Housing, low-interest loans are available for qualified applicant homeowners to provide funds for needed repairs and updates to homes in Gunnison County.
+Gunnison Valley Regional Housing Authority has partnered with Delta Housing Authority to offer Single Family Owner Occupied Rehabilitation (SFOOR) program for 2017.

 The goal of the Program is provide money for home repairs: To remove deficiencies or health and safety hazards, correct substandard conditions, correct violations of local housing codes, maintain housing stock and historical preservation, and improve energy efficiency.
 The program empowers residents of the community to design and implement strategies for our specific needs.
 The program strengthens public-private partnerships in the development of affordable housing; it also mobilizes community resources in support of affordable housing